graphtastic/platform/docs/design/tome--graphtastic-platform-docker-compose.md

 ## Document Changelog

+- **v8.5:**
+  - **Adopted "OCI-style" Spoke Layering:** Formalized the use of layered templates (template-spoke-base, template-spoke-dgraph, template-spoke-mesh) to maximize reusability and enforce separation of concerns, solidifying the platform's declarative, component-based architecture.

 - **v8.4**:
   - **Formalized Transformation Sidecar Pattern:** Added a new section (Sec 4.6) to define and document the "Transformation Sidecar Pattern," where GraphQL